State Cinema

 Paramount Theatre

 The Paramount Theater is located in Burlington, NC.
 The lettering on the Paramount seems a little suspicious as it seems too small and far too modern a style for what was probably originally an opera house.
+Many thanks to Richard Weiss for info.
 03-08

 Anderson, SC Photo courtesy Richard Weiss